 While the Private Health Services Plan allots employees health, dental and supplemental health coverage, Pacific First recognizes the definite need for additional insurance and prepaid products in any employee benefit portfolio.
 That is why, through our intermediary D.D.
 Anderson Life Insurance Consultants Ltd., we work closely with Canadian insurance companies to provide a complete benefits package, optimal for Canadian employees and their families.

-The Health and Welfare Trust allows employers to provide an expansive range of coverage additional to those provided by the PHSP or a group benefits plan.
+The Health and Welfare Trust allows employers to provide an expansive range of coverage additional to those provided by the PHSP or a benefits plan.
 The trust encompasses the best of all benefits in one custom-crafted Blended Plan, ensuring no gaps in coverage are left open.

 In providing these benefits through a trust, rather than through conventional insurance contracts, an employer can improve their cash flow and reduce costs without jeopardizing the rights, security or income tax advantages of the company employees.